msarrafj/LimiterDG/README.md

-<center> <h1>Codes for a bound-preserving discontinuous Galerkin solver for incompressible two-phase flow problem implemented in Firedrake project</h1> </center>
+<center> <h1>Codes for a bound-preserving discontinuous Galerkin solver for incompressible two-phase flow problem </h1> </center>

 Numerical examples for
 > Mohammad.
 S. Joshaghani and Beatrice Riviere,
 > ``Maximum-principle-satisfying discontinuous Galerkin methods for incompressible two-phase immiscible flow" Available in [arXiv](https://arxiv.org/abs/2106.11807).
+> <details><summary>[Abstract]</summary>
+><p> This paper proposes a fully implicit numerical scheme for immiscible incompressible two-phase flow in porous media taking into account gravity, capillary effects, and heterogeneity.
+The objective is to develop a fully implicit stable discontinuous Galerkin (DG) solver for this system that is accurate, bound-preserving, and locally mass conservative.
+To achieve this, we augment our DG formulation with post-processing flux and slope limiters.
+The proposed framework is applied to several benchmark problems and the discrete solutions are shown to be accurate, to satisfy the maximum principle and local mass conservation.
+></p>
+></details>

 In this repository, we have provided python computer codes for the numerical solution of immiscible two-phase flows in porous media, which is obtained by augmenting interior penalty DG formulation with post-processing flux and slope limiters.